saphiooo/counting_stars/README.md

 - fix qq plots in counting_stars_v5 (they look wonky)
 - identift astronomical event in swift UVOT data

+## replicating this repo
+- install astropy in the command line: `sudo apt install python3-astropy`
+- install regions in the command line: `sudo apt install python3-regions`
+- clone as usual! once cloning, make the following changes:
+- image files: accessible from the folder "annuli_imgs"; replace the file read-in in the first cell under the "star finding" header
+- run notebook from top to bottom; do *not* skip any cells

 ## project work: swift UVOT data
 - extracted data, counted stars
 - floodfill to isolate stars